BBC Radio 3 Proms Extra

 In the autumn of 1991 an event occurred which was to transform the understanding of the role of the International Brigades in Spain.
 The opening of the archives in the Russian Centre for the Preservation and Study of Recent Historical Documents in Moscow opened up a colossal amount of material to scholars, which had been virtually untouched for fifty years.
 Initially boxed up and shipped to the Soviet Union just shortly before the end of the civil war, the archive contained thousands of highly controversial files relating to the operation of the Brigades and military and political assessments of the units and individuals within them.
 The involvement of the International Brigades was, at last, able to come under detailed scrutiny from researchers.

 The following list – arranged alphabetically by country – is of the most recent studies of the various national groups within the International Brigades.
-Those in bold (published after 1998) make use of the Moscow archives:

 Argentina: Lucas González et al. Voluntarios de Argentina en la Guerra Civil Española.
 2008.

 America: Peter Carroll.
 Odyssey of the Abraham Lincoln Brigade.
 1998.
+(Adam Hochschild’s excellent Spain in our Hearts is more recent, but is not specifically about the Lincolns)

 Australia: Amira Inglis: Australians in the Spanish Civil War.
 1987.